 Other side-effects you need to know about

 Your child may get these side-effects when they first start taking sodium valproate.
 They will usually settle down within a week or so as their body gets used to the medicine.
-Continue to give sodium valproate to your child as your doctor has told you to.
+If you are concerned contact your doctor but continue to give sodium valproate to your child as usual.

 - Your child may be unusually sleepy, or their behaviour may change.

 - Your child may be hungrier than usual – this effect can last for many months.
-Encourage your child to eat food that is low in fat and sugar, otherwise they will put on a lot of weight.
+Encourage your child to eat food that is low in fat and sugar, so that they don't put on weight.

 - Your child may feel less hungry (lose their appetite), and feel sick (nausea) or be sick (vomit).
 This should get better after a week or so.